-However, most life insurance companies make buying a new policy or modifying an existing policy a huge hassle.
-You have to meet with a life insurance agent who tries to upsell you into a whole life policy.
+However, most life insurance companies make buying a new policy or modifying an existing one a huge hassle.
+You have to meet with a life insurance agent who tries to upsell you into a whole life policy, often despite the fact that it doesn’t fit your needs.
 Then you have to fill out tons of paperwork, which takes weeks of processing.
 Finally, after a medical exam (which might take another few weeks to schedule), you have a coverage decision.

 That’s where Ladder is different.
 Ladder is a digital life insurtech company that offers only term life insurance policies.
 It works for its customers, so it doesn’t pay commissioned salespeople.